abw/badger-database-js/manual/index.md

 * [Limitations](manual/limitations.html) - coping with the limitations of badger-database
 * [Examples](manual/examples.html) - working examples using badger-database

+## Implementation Details

+The library is implemented using ES6 modules.
+A bundle for CJS is also provided.

+All asynchronous functions and methods return promises.

 ## Notes on Case Conventions

 The Javascript convention is to use StudlyCaps for class names (e.g. `Artists`) and